kapll/kapll/README.md

 I am an enthusiastic learner and passionate about computer science!
 On my **[LinkedIn](https://www.linkedin.com/in/besarkapllani/)** you can read more about who I am, my education, and my past experiences.
 Feel free to connect!

-## My Skills:
+## What I Do:
 **Languages:**
+- C
+- Python
+- Shell Scripting
 - Java
-- Python
-- Bash Scripting

-I am currently learning C, and I hope to delve into C++ soon enough!

-**Operating Systems**
-- Windows
-- Linux

-(Mostly for personal usage, but I am familiar with their basic functionalities)
+I am also familiar with some of the features of Linux/Unix-like systems through my usage of Ubuntu and Arch